esl/MongooseIM/doc/modules/mod_jingle_sip.md

 ### Prerequisites

-By default, MongooseIM is built without SIP support, as it is **not compatible with OTP 20.0 and newer**.
+By default, MongooseIM is built without SIP support.
 In order to build the server with SIP support, please use `tools/configure` script before the release generation.
 You may either pick only certain drivers (with SIP included) or simply use `with-all` option.
 Examples: